Climate Solutions Summit, Jackson 2024

 Enjoy lunch catered by Teton Lunch Counter, Jackson Hole’s first waste-free food provider sourcing only the freshest local meats, seasonal vegetables & baked goods.

-Choose a session to attend in each of these three hour-long blocks.
+Choose a session in each of these three hour-long blocks.

 Now is the time to roll up your sleeves and put talk into action.
 Taking place in offsite locations around Jackson, you can choose which of these hour-long breakout sessions most interest you.
 You’ll end the day with new ideas and implementable strategies that will optimize your approach to climate change back home.